 You can shower as soon as you arrive home.
 Blot your incision dry and try to avoid rubbing.
 The bandages covering the wound will fall off over time, and can be peeled off after 10 days if they have not come off on their own.

 You can resume sexual activity after discharge.
 Bear in mind that you cannot support your weight with your arms, so you may have to adjust positions accordingly.

 When can I drive?

-You can drive after three weeks, as long as you are feeling mentally stable, are not still fatigued, and are not taking narcotics.
-Start with small distances and gradually increase to normal driving.
-It is important to drive defensively as your breastbone is not fully healed for four-six weeks, so an accident can have a serious consequence.
+You can drive after 3 weeks, as long as you are feeling mentally stable, not fatigued or taking narcotics.
+It is important to drive defensively as your breastbone is not fully healed for 4-6 weeks, so an accident can have serious consequences.

 When can I back to work?

-Going back to work is an individual decision.
-The stress of surgery, the medications given, and the interruption of normal sleep patterns all require a bit of time to resolve.
-If your occupation requires important decision-making but not physical labor, three weeks off is usually enough.
-For those of you who need to do physical labor, six weeks off is necessary.
-If you are entitled to medical leave, it is generally advisable to take one month off from work.
+Going back to work is an individual decision that depends on the individual response to surgery and your medication regimen.
+If your occupation does not require physical activity, 3 weeks is usually enough.
+For those who need to do physical labor, 6 weeks is necessary.
+If you are entitled to medical leave, we advise taking one month off.

-Will I need to resume my old medications or take any new ones?
+Will I need to resume old medications, or take any new ones?

 When will I see my surgeon again?

-You will see your surgeon four weeks after discharge.
-Your surgeon and nurse practitioner are available by phone any time after discharge, by calling the office 212.305.4980.
-If any issue arises prior to four weeks, you will be seen in the office as necessary.
+You will have an appointment with your surgeon 4 weeks after discharge, but your surgeon and nurse practitioner are available by phone any time, by calling the office (844) 792-6782 (844-RX-AORTA).
+If any issue arises prior to your appointment, we would like to hear about it.